ejimeneztejero/PSDM/README.md

 - This software is a specialized geophysical toolset designed for the Prestack Depth Migration of marine seismic data.
 - It transform seismic reflections into depth images of the subsurface with three different migration algorithms.
-- It is tested for MCS data but it is also prepared for WAS data (still to be tested).
+- It is tested for MCS data but it is also prepared for WAS data.

 ## Features